Noncommutative tensor triangular geometry: modules, bimodules, and unipotent Hopf algebras: The general framework

 By definition, an arbitrary closed set of $\Spc(\K)$ has the form

 for some collection $\mS$ of objects in $\K$.

 We will omit the subscript and write $\supp$ for $\supp_{\K}$ when $\K$ is understood from context.

-Recall that a subset of a topological space is called {\emph{Thomason-closed}} if it is a union of closed subsets, each of which is the complement of a quasi-compact set.
-In particular, if the space is Noetherian, then Thomason-closed is the same as specialization-closed, that is, a union of closed subsets.
-We will denote the collection of Thomason-closed subsets of a topological space $X$ by $\Thom(X)$.
+Recall that a subset of a topological space is called {\emph{Thomason}} if it is a union of closed subsets, each of which is the complement of a quasi-compact set.
+In particular, if the space is Noetherian, then Thomason subsets coincide with specialization-closed subsets, that is, unions of closed subsets.
+We will denote the collection of Thomason subsets of a topological space $X$ by $\Thom(X)$.

 A \mtc{} $\K$ is called rigid if every object has a left and a right dual; we recall this definition in more detail below in Section \ref{subsect:duals}.
-In this case, every thick ideal of $\K$ is equal to the intersection of prime ideals which contain it \cite[Proposition 4.1.1]{NVY2}, and ideals of $\K$ are often classified by Thomason-closed subsets of $\Spc (\K)$.
+In this case, every thick ideal of $\K$ is equal to the intersection of prime ideals which contain it \cite[Proposition 4.1.1]{NVY2}, and ideals of $\K$ are often classified by Thomason subsets of $\Spc (\K)$.
 In particular, the sufficiency of conditions (a)--(d) of Theorem~\ref{thm:gen-idealsclass} below were verified, respectively, in \cite[Theorem 4.10]{Bal}, \cite[Corollary 22]{MallickRay2023}, \cite[Theorem 4.6]{Rowe}, and \cite[Theorem A.7.1]{NVY4}.

 \begin{thm} Let $\K$ be a rigid \mtc\ that satisfies any of the following conditions: \begin{enumerate}[\qquad \rm(a)] \item $\K$ is braided; \item $\K$ is completely prime; \item $\Spc (\K)$ is Noetherian; \item $\K$ has a thick generator. \end{enumerate} Then the maps